 Routine appointments from 13 March 2020

 For patients who do not have any coronavirus symptoms, to protect our patients and staff, we ask if you could consider avoiding any routine non-urgent appointments.
-You may be called by a member of staff to discuss the urgency of your problem, and if possible, deal with your problem over the telephone.
+You may be called by a member of staff to discuss the urgency of your problem, and if possible, deal with your problem over the telephone or by video chat.
 If your problem cannot be dealt with in this way, then we will still be able to see you in a face-to-face consultation.

 Improved GP Access Appointments